Stratford Junior High 1950-1978

 Changes in Leadership

-H-B Woodlawn was dubbed Hippie High” because of its laid-back style and reputation for attracting liberal students in large numbers.
-After Ray Anderson retired in 2004, Frank Haltiwanger became principal and Judy McKnight became the Middle School administrator.
+H-B Woodlawn was dubbed “Hippie High” because of its laid-back style and reputation for attracting liberal students in large numbers.
+After Ray Anderson retired in 2004, Frank Haltiwanger became principal, and Judy McKnight became the Middle School administrator.
 Mary McBride remained the Head Teacher.
 The Washington Post ran an article about Ray with the headline “Farewell to Hippie High“.

 Frank and Mary wanted to change the impression that H-B was a “hippie high.”
 According to Mary McBride, the term was no longer meaningful.
 “It is rather outdated and not very upbeat.
-The term ‘hippie’ can also be used to reference people smoking, or using drugs and alcohol.”
+The term ‘hippie’ can also be used to reference people smoking or using drugs and alcohol.”
 Mary hoped to see H-B described with a more positive and newer term.

 Casey Robinson, an H-B Woodlawn alumnus from 1995, became the Middle School administrator in 2010 when Judy retired.
-Mary McBride passed away in May, 2014 and Graham McBride became the newest assistant principal.
-In September 2014, the former Middle School office was converted into a classroom and all three administrators are now located in the main office on the second floor.
-Frank announced his retirement in July, 2015 and Casey Robinson was named the third principal at H-B Woodlawn.
+Mary McBride passed away in May 2014, and Graham McBride became the newest assistant principal.
+In September 2014, the former Middle School office was converted into a classroom, and all three administrators are now located in the main office on the second floor.
+Frank announced his retirement in July 2015, and Casey Robinson was named the third principal at H-B Woodlawn.
 In June 2015, Kate Seche was hired as assistant principal.

 H-B Adds a Music Wing – 2006

 It had long been apparent to the HBW students and staff that the music facilities needed a makeover.
-The music program at H-B was very popular and space was an issue.
+The music program at H-B was very popular, and space was an issue.
 The school board agreed and began developing plans for a new music wing in 2004.
-The two floor addition included large classrooms for choral and instrumental music, a small computer lab, storage for instruments and numerous practice rooms.
-During this renovation a blackbox theatre was created, and the art and photo studios moved to join the music departments to create an arts wing.
+The two-floor addition included large classrooms for choral and instrumental music, a small computer lab, storage for instruments, and numerous practice rooms.
+During this renovation, a black box theatre was created, and the art and photo studios moved to join the music departments to create an arts wing.

 AP Classes – Changing Curriculum

-AP classes, changes in state requirements for graduation and Virginia SOL (Standards of Learning) tests have brought standardization in the curriculum.
-Many courses resemble those at other secondary schools in Arlington leaving little time for the type of learning originally envisioned in the Woodlawn program.
-H-B Woodlawn stills offers an English elective program for all sophomores during the second semester.
+AP classes, changes in state requirements for graduation, and Virginia SOL (Standards of Learning) tests have brought standardization in the curriculum.
+Many courses resemble those at other secondary schools in Arlington, leaving little time for the type of learning originally envisioned in the Woodlawn program.
+H-B Woodlawn still offers an English elective program for all sophomores during the second semester.
 These courses are frequently taught by people outside the school system.
 Students can also still make arrangements with teachers to take a course on an independent study basis, take courses online through Virtual Virginia or Arlington’s Distance Learning program, or take a class at the Career Center.

 The Program for Students with Autism

-In 2010, H-B Woodlawn added an Program for Students with Autism.
+In 2010, H-B Woodlawn added a Program for Students with Autism.
 Students in Arlington who were diagnosed with Autism could attend H-B as part of the program.
 This added two teachers and several resource assistants to the school.

 HBW Student Population Trends